 Supreme Court decision on worker status

-The much anticipated Supreme Court judgement was handed down on Wednesday in the case of Pimlico Plumbers v Smith, finding that a Tribunal had been entitled to conclude that Mr Smith was a “worker” for the purposes of the Employment Rights Act 1996.
+The much anticipated Supreme Court judgement was handed down on Wednesday in the case of Pimlico Plumbers v Smith, concluding Mr Smith was a “worker” for the purposes of the Employment Rights Act 1996.

 His contract had no express right for Mr Smith to use a substitute, although in practice he could send another company plumber in his place if he couldn’t attend a job.

 Mr Smith brought claims in the Employment Tribunal back in 2011 for unfair dismissal, unlawful deductions from wages, unpaid annual leave and disability discrimination.
 His employment status was therefore vital to determine which of those claims could continue.
 The Tribunal reached the conclusion he was not an employee (and therefore could not claim unfair dismissal) but that he was “in employment” for the purposes of his discrimination claim under the Equality Act 2010, and a worker for his unlawful deduction from wages and unpaid leave claims.

 Pimlico Plumbers appealed, and the EAT and Court of Appeal both upheld the Tribunal’s decision.

 When reaching its decision that Mr Smith was a worker, the Supreme Court looked at whether he had undertaken to personally perform work for the company and whether he was in business on his own account with Pimlico Plumbers being his customer or client.